Photo by Paul Vladuchick

 1. Jeff Goldblum

 Actor Jeff Goldblum was born in West Homestead, PA.
 He moved to New York City at 17 to become an actor and one could say he definitely succeeded.
 Goldblum was in such hits as The Big Chill, Jurassic Park and Independence Day.
-Recently, he has turned to music.
+Recently, he turned to music.
 He played Carnegie Library’s Music Hall in Pittsburgh on Valentine’s Day 2019 in a concert with proceeds partly going to the Tree of Life “Our Victims of Terror” Fund.

 2. Michael Keaton